PabloSzx/gqless-hooks/README.md

 ## Future

 - Add support for Pagination, with a **fetchMore**-alike (since gqless doesn't have planned support for it for the foreseeable future)
-- Merge the cache of the default client generated for the **query** with the cache of these hooks.